tomlogs/tomlogs.github.io/_drafts/building-a-photos-application-with-azure-app-service-and-blob-storage.md

 #### Store Images in Blob Storage from the Flask app

 In the code, we'll add the functionality to store the uploaded pictures.
-We'll first start by importing the Azure Blob Storage library at the top of the file.
+We'll first start by importing the Azure Blob Storage library and the os package at the top of the file.

+    import os
     from azure.storage.blob import BlobServiceClient

-In the **/upload-photos** endpoint, we'll adjust the code to add the upload logic.
-We'll retrieve the Azure Blob Storage connection string, which we will need to pass in to use the Azure Blob Storage client library.
+We'll retrieve the Azure Blob Storage connection string from the environment variables, which we will need to pass in to use the Azure Blob Storage client library.
+We'll also set a container name.

+Then, we'll retrieve the Blob Service Client, which will allow us to interact with the storage account.

+From the Blob Service Client, we'll retrieve a Container Client, with which we will be able to store our images.

+    connect_str = os.getenv('AZURE_STORAGE_CONNECTION_STRING') # retrieve the connection string from the environment variable
+    container_name = "photos" # container name in which images will be store in the storage account

+    blob_service_client = BlobServiceClient.from_connection_string(conn_str=connect_str) # create a blob service client to interact with the storage account
+    try:
+        container_client = blob_service_client.get_container_client(container=container_name) # get container client to interact with the container in which images will be stored
+    except:
+        container_client = blob_service_client.create_container(container_name) # create a container in the storage account if it does not exist

+We'll also adjust the **/upload-photos** endpoint to upload the file to the Storage Container.
+We wrap the call in a try block in order to catch and ignore exceptions thrown when a duplicate filename upload is attempted.

+    #flask endpoint to upload a photo
+    @app.route("/upload-photos", methods=["POST"])
+    def upload_photos():
+        filenames = ""

+        for file in request.files.getlist("photos"):
+            try:
+                container_client.upload_blob(file.filename, file) # upload the file to the container using the filename as the blob name filenames += file.filename + "<br /> "
+            except:
+                print("Ignoring duplicate filenames") # ignore duplicate filenames

+        return "<p>Uploaded: <br />{}</p>".format(filenames)